hllj/hello-world-project-esp32/README.md

 }
 ```

-Now for each loop(), we can inference a y_val from x_val with our model.
+Now for each loop(), we can have an inference of a y_val from x_val with our model, and then control our LEDs to blink in a specific amount of time.

 ```c
 for(int i = 0; i < 6; i++) {